-One of the books we’re fascinated by right now is The Lords of Strategy: The Secret History of the New Corporate World, by Walter Kiechell III, (Amazon: http://amzn.to/ohqbLp).
+If you are a strategic thinker or economist by nature, take a look at The Lords of Strategy: The Secret History of the New Corporate World, by Walter Kiechell III, (Amazon: http://amzn.to/ohqbLp).
 Walter is a clear-eyed, thorough, and erudite journalist who honed his craft at Fortune, and Harvard Business Publications.

 What’s shocking to realize is that 50 years ago, strategy didn’t exist in corporate America.
 The book traces the development of strategy so clearly, you can read the economy right through it.
 You see how Harvard B school begat BCG, begat Bain, begat McKinsey…and follow the intellectual challenges that led to the tools we now take for granted.

-We’re right in the middle of the chapter on Michael Porter and his famous Five Forces, so if you’re playing catch up with your strategic theory, or are tired of being the only one at the table who doesn’t know what it’s all about, here’s your cheat sheet.
+No tome on strategy would be complete with a reference to Michael Porter and his famous Five Forces, so if you’re playing catch up with your strategic theory, or are tired of being the only one at the table who doesn’t know what it’s all about, here’s your cheat sheet.
 Watch him, then go get the book and put it in perspective:

 In this short interview Michael Porter, explains the framework of his five competitive forces (listed below).

 - Power of suppliers